Glen Hansard: 1990–2006: The Frames, Swell Season and Once

+2007–2022: Collaborations, solo work, television and film work

-Aside from his projects with The Frames and Irglová, Hansard also took part as a member of the band on the 2006 Oxfam charity album, The Cake Sale.
-Hansard has recorded several cover songs, both alone and with band member Colm Mac Con Iomaire, for the Today FM discs Even Better than the Real Thing.
-Songs that he has recorded include Justin Timberlake's "Cry Me a River" on Even Better than the Real Thing Vol. 1 and Britney Spears' "Everytime" on Vol. 2.
+Aside from his projects with the Frames and Irglová, Hansard took part as a member of the band on the 2006 Oxfam charity album The Cake Sale.
+He recorded several cover songs, both alone and with band member Colm Mac Con Iomaire, for the Today FM discs Even Better than the Real Thing.
+Songs that he recorded include Justin Timberlake's "Cry Me a River" on Even Better than the Real Thing Vol. 1 and Britney Spears's "Everytime" on Vol. 2.

-He voiced a role on an episode ("In the Name of the Grandfather") on The Simpsons as an Irish busker.
-A new album of original songs recorded as The Swell Season with Markéta Irglová and entitled Strict Joy was released on 27 October 2009 on the ANTI- record label.
+Hansard recorded a version of Bob Dylan's "You Ain't Goin' Nowhere" for the film I'm Not There in 2007.
+In 2009, he said that he and Irglová were no longer romantically linked, and that they were now "good friends".
+He voiced a role in the episode ("In the Name of the Grandfather") of The Simpsons, as an Irish busker.
+A new album of original songs recorded as the Swell Season with Irglová, Strict Joy, was released on 27 October 2009 on the ANTI- record label.